Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Peripheral arteries deliver oxygen-rich blood to the tissues outside the heart.
 As you age, your arteries become stiffer and thicker.
-In addition, risk factors such as smoking and high cholesterol can damage the artery lining.
+In addition, risk factors, such as smoking and high cholesterol, can damage the artery lining.
 This allows a buildup of fat and other materials (plaque) to form within the artery walls.
 The buildup of plaque narrows the space inside the artery and sometimes blocks blood flow.
-Peripheral arterial disease (PAD) occurs when blood flow through the arteries is reduced because of plaque buildup.
-It often happens in the legs and feet, but can also occur elsewhere in the body.
-If this buildup occurs in the a large artery in the neck (carotid artery), it can be a major contributor to stroke.
+Peripheral arterial disease (PAD) happens when blood flow through the arteries is reduced because of plaque buildup.
+It often happens in the legs and feet, but can also happen elsewhere in the body.
+If this buildup happens in the a large artery in the neck (carotid artery), it can be a major contributor to stroke.

-An artery is a muscular tube.
+An artery is a muscular tube that carries oxgen rich blood and nutrients from the heart to the rest of the body.
 It has a smooth lining and flexible walls that allow blood to pass freely.
-When active, muscles need more oxygen, requiring increased blood flow.
+When active, muscles need more oxygen.
+This increases blood flow.
 Healthy arteries can adapt to meet this need.

 PAD begins when the lining of an artery is damaged.
-This is often because of a risk factor, such as smoking or diabetes.
+This is often because of risk factors, such as smoking, older age, or diabetes.
 Plaque then starts to form within the artery wall.
 At this stage, blood flows normally, so you’re not likely to have symptoms.

 If plaque continues to build up, the space inside the artery narrows.
 The artery walls become less able to expand.
 The artery still provides enough blood and oxygen to your muscles during rest.
 But when you’re active, the increased demand for blood can’t be met.
 As a result, your leg may cramp or ache when you walk.